runbuggyinc/api-docs-src/shippers/guides/TestingInReference.md

-# Performing Tests from the API Reference
+# Performing Tests in the API Reference
 API operations may be tested from the the documentation.

 ![Testing](https://api-documentation-assets.s3-us-west-2.amazonaws.com/testing.gif)